espressif/arduino-esp32/libraries/ESP32/examples/Zigbee/Zigbee_Thermostat/README.md

 | Supported Targets | ESP32-C6 | ESP32-H2 |
 | ----------------- | -------- | -------- |

+## Thermostat Functions

+Note:
+ * This board means the board (e.g. ESP32-H2) loaded with `Zigbee_Thermostat` example.
+ * The remote board means the board (e.g. ESP32-H2) loaded with `Zigbee_Temperature_Sensor` example.

+Functions:
+ * By clicking the switch button (BOOT) on this board, this board will read temperature value, temperature measurement range and temperature tolerance from the remote board.
+Also, this board will configure the remote board to report the measured temperature value every 10 seconds or every 2 degree changes.

 ## Hardware Required

-* One development board (ESP32-H2 or ESP32-C6) acting  as Zigbee coordinator (loaded with Zigbee_Light_switch example)
+* One development board (ESP32-H2 or ESP32-C6) acting as Zigbee end device (loaded with Zigbee_Temperature_Sensor example).
-* A USB cable for power supply and programming
+* A USB cable for power supply and programming.
-* Choose another board (ESP32-H2 or ESP32-C6) as Zigbee end device (loaded with Zigbee_Light_bulb example)
+* Choose another board (ESP32-H2 or ESP32-C6) as Zigbee coordinator (loaded with Zigbee_Thermostat example).

 ### Configure the Project

-Set the LED GPIO by changing the `LED_PIN` definition.
-By default, the LED_PIN is `RGB_BUILTIN`.
+Set the Button Switch GPIO by changing the `GPIO_INPUT_IO_TOGGLE_SWITCH` definition.
+By default, it's the `GPIO_NUM_9` (BOOT button on ESP32-C6 and ESP32-H2).
-By default, the `neoPixelWrite` function is used to control the LED.
-You can change it to digitalWrite to control a simple LED.

 #### Using Arduino IDE

 To get more information about the Espressif boards see [Espressif Development Kits](https://www.espressif.com/en/products/devkits).

 * Before Compile/Verify, select the correct board: `Tools -> Board`.
-* Select the End device Zigbee mode: `Tools -> Zigbee mode: Zigbee ED (end device)`
+* Select the Coordinator Zigbee mode: `Tools -> Zigbee mode: Zigbee ZCZR (coordinator)`.
-* Select Partition Scheme for Zigbee: `Tools -> Partition Scheme: Zigbee 4MB with spiffs`
+* Select Partition Scheme for Zigbee: `Tools -> Partition Scheme: Zigbee 4MB with spiffs`.
-* Select the COM port: `Tools -> Port: xxx` where the `xxx` is the detected COM port.
+* Select the COM port: `Tools -> Port: xxx where the `xxx` is the detected COM port.
+* Optional: Set debug level to info to see logs from Zigbee stack: `Tools -> Core Debug Level: Info`.

 ## Troubleshooting

-If the End device flashed with this example is not connecting to the coordinator, erase the flash before flashing it to the board.
-It is recommended to do this if you did changes to the coordinator.
+If the End device flashed with the example `Zigbee_Temperature_Sensor` is not connecting to the coordinator, erase the flash of the End device before flashing the example to the board.
+It is recommended to do this if you re-flash the coordinator.
 You can do the following:

-* In the Arduino IDE go to the Tools menu and set `Erase All Flash Before Sketch Upload` to `Enabled`
+* In the Arduino IDE go to the Tools menu and set `Erase All Flash Before Sketch Upload` to `Enabled`.
-* In the sketch uncomment function `esp_zb_nvram_erase_at_start(true);` located in `esp_zb_task` function.
+* In the `Zigbee_Temperature_Sensor` example sketch uncomment function `esp_zb_nvram_erase_at_start(true);` located in `esp_zb_task` function.

 By default, the coordinator network is open for 180s after rebooting or flashing new firmware.
 After that, the network is closed for adding new devices.
 You can change by editing `esp_zb_bdb_open_network(180);` in `esp_zb_app_signal_handler` function.